 Conference dates confirmed as Sunday 12th September to Friday 17th September 2021

 Due to continuing uncertainties around international travel the conference will be offered in a “hybrid mode" (both in-person and virtual) with enhanced participation enabled for those only able to join remotely due to restrictions.
-These are described in greater detail on the registration page.

 The highly interdisciplinary nature of this conference series means in-person registration is strongly encouraged for anyone able to safely travel to Birmingham, but we will also do our best to create as immersive a conference experience as possible for those unable to physically attend.